 Head Coach Tim Murphy & Success:

 Coach Murphy has won championships at every school he has been a head coach (Maine, Cincinnati and Harvard).
-He has won six Ivy League Championships and is the “winningest coach” in Harvard football history.
-In 2013, Harvard set yet another Ivy League record with its 13th consecutive season with a minimum .700 winning percentage.
+He has won eight Ivy League Championships and is the “winningest coach” in Harvard football history.
+In 2014, Harvard set yet another Ivy League record with its 14th consecutive season with a minimum .700 winning percentage.
 The stretch includes seven Ivy championships and is generally considered the most successful run in conference history.
 Every four-year player has won a championship and 99.9 percent have graduated.

 Internships & Career Opportunities: